Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Monte Carlo

 All tests are carried out at a 5\% significance level and all confidence intervals are at the 95\% level.
-The $\chi^2$-tests always involve the two first parameters in $\beta_0$ of which we deliberately make sure that first one is 1 and the second one is zero.
-Thus, $h=2$ in our simulations.
+Unless mentioned otherwise, the $\chi^2$-tests involve the two first parameters in $\beta_0$ of which we deliberately make sure that the first one is 1 and the second one is zero.
+Thus, $h=2$ in our Experiments 1-3.
 For measuring the size of the $\chi^2$-test, we test the true hypothesis $H_0:(\beta_{0,1},\beta_{0,2})=(1,0)$.
 For measuring the power of the $\chi^2$-test, we test the false hypothesis $H_0:(\beta_{0,1},\beta_{0,2})=(1,0.4)$.
 Thus, the hypothesis is only false on the second entry of $\beta_0$.
 Similarly, we construct confidence intervals for the first two parameters of $\beta_0$ such that the coverage rate can be compared between non-zero and zero parameters.

 As our theory allows for heteroskedastic error terms we also investigate the effect of this.
 To be precise, we consider error terms of the form $u_i=\epsilon_i\del[1]{\frac{1}{\sqrt{2}}X_{1,i}+b_x X_{2,i}}$ where $\epsilon_i\sim t(10)$ is independent of the covariates and $b_x$ is chosen such that the unconditional variance of $u_i$ is still that of a $t$-distribution with 10 degrees of freedom\footnote{To ensure that $u_i$ still has the variance of $\epsilon_i\sim t(10)$ a small calculation shows that it suffices to choose $b_x=\frac{-\sqrt{2}\rho+\sqrt{2\rho^2+2}}{2}$.
 Thus, the higher the correlation between $X_{1,i}$ and $X_{2,i}$, the smaller $b_x$ should be chosen.}.
-Note that this $u_i$ satisfies our assumption $E(u_i|X_i)=0$ and has variance conditional on $X_i$ given by $E(\epsilon_i^2)\del[1]{\frac{1}{\sqrt{2}}X_{1,i}+b_x X_{2,i}}$.
+Note that this $u_i$ satisfies our assumption $E(u_i|X_i)=0$ and has variance conditional on $X_i$ given by $E(\epsilon_i^2)\del[1]{\frac{1}{\sqrt{2}}X_{1,i}+b_x X_{2,i}}^2$.
 The reason we ensure that the unconditional variance of $u_i$ is still that of a $t(10)$-distribution is that we do not want any findings to be driven by a plain change in the unconditional variance.
 It is also deliberate that we choose the conditional heteroskedasticity to depend on $X_{1,i}$ and $X_{2,i}$ as these are the variables involved in the $\chi^2$-tests and the confidence intervals.